Have you been raising birds for meat?

 2. The Barrel Plucker

 You can purchase a tool which fits on the end of your drill.
-It has little fingers which will pull off the feathers when the drill powers up.
+It has little fingers that will pull off the feathers when the drill powers up.

 However, this person took it one step further.
 They created a holder made from a barrel where the bird can rest while you use the drill to remove all the unwanted feathers.